-- five semester hours each
+five semester hours each

-EDU 807-808 School Psychology Internship I and II
+EDU 807-808 - School Psychology Internship I and II

-Prerequisites: EDU 805, EDU 806 Students will be placed in school/therapeutic settings consistent with their personal goals for growth in the field of school psychology.
+Prerequisites: EDU 805, EDU 806 Students will be placed in school/ therapeutic settings consistent with their therapeutic settings consistent with their personal goals for growth in the field of school psychology.
 Each internship experience will be uniquely designed to met the needs of each individual student.
-Basic commonalities across internships include a total of 1200 clock hours on site for the twosemester internship, 450 hours of which must be hours of direct service with students and their families.
+Basic commonalities across internships include a total of 1200 clock hours on site for the two-semester internship, 450 hours of which must be hours of direct service with students and their families.
 A minimum of two hours per week of on-site, individual supervision and biweekly seminars/group supervision of three hours in length will be provided throughout the internships.

-- three semester hours each
+three semester hours each

-EDU 820 Internship School Building Leader Part One
+EDU 820 - Internship School Building Leader Part One